lajbel/markbot/readme.md

 	};
 };
 ```

-Your new command is automatically loaded by `mod.ts` and uploaded in a slash command
+Your new command is automatically loaded by `main.ts` and uploaded in a slash command

 ## Powered By 🚀